Cooperative AI Contest

 The contest is based on the recently proposed Concordia framework for interactions between LM agents.
 Participants will be required to design and submit a single Concordia agent to be evaluated across multiple scenarios.
 These agents will interact with both familiar and unfamiliar populations of agents in the test scenarios.
 The contest will rank submissions based on average returns across scenarios in different modes, such as self-play and cross-play.

 The contest timeline includes a development phase for iterative improvement and a final test phase for official scoring.
-The contest is hosted in collaboration with colleagues from Google DeepMind, MIT, UC Berkeley, and UCL, offering $10,000 in prizes to top performers and $10,000 in travel grants to support participants from underrepresented groups.
-Additional compute support is due to be announced soon.
+The contest is hosted in collaboration with colleagues from Google DeepMind, MIT, UC Berkeley, and UCL, offering $10,000 in prizes to top performers.
 Top performers will also be invited to co-author a report on the contest, to be submitted to the NeurIPS 2025 Datasets & Benchmarks track.
-Further details regarding the rules of the contest and information about how to enter will be added to the official contest page soon.
+Further details regarding the rules of the contest and information about how to enter can be found here.

 The combination of mixed-motive scenarios, generalisation testing, and complex interactions makes the Concordia Contest a uniquely challenging and relevant benchmark for cooperative AI.
 By hosting this contest at NeurIPS 2024, we aim to drive progress in cooperative AI and multi-agent learning, establish consensus on metrics for cooperation, and engage the wider research community.
 We believe that developing cooperative intelligence in artificial agents can lead to technologies that foster fairer and more flourishing societies.